skanikasaini6/KDD_Project/README.md

 *	Importing Features, Stores,dt1 datasets into jupyter notebook
 *	Understanding information provided in the datasets and looking for types of columns and missing values.
 *	Converted Datatype of Date column to DATETIME from OBJECT
-*   Checked presence of a null value in all the data frame.
+*   Checked for null values in all the data frames.
 We found that there are close to 4500 null values in the MARKDOWN's column and 585 null values in the CPI and Unemployment columns.
 Markdowns 1-5 have a lot of missing values since these markdowns contain values of only particular holiday weeks.
 *   Imputed the null value in the CPI and Unemployment column with the mean value of the column
 *   Imputed the null value in the MARKDOWN's column with 0
 *	Left joined the dt1 dataset with the Stores dataset based on the 'Store' column
 *	Left joined the resulting dataset with features dataset using the common predictors 'Store', 'Date', 'IsHoliday'
 *	Now we have a single dataset with all the columns required for Exploratory Data Analysis.
 *  Standardizing the features in the Dataset to balance the variance between the features.
 If the features are not normalized on to a single scale, the model might be biased towards high variance features.
 Bias can be mitigated by transforming original dataset.
-* Using the Date column from the final dataset, we created two new column 1.Year
+* Using the Date column from the final dataset, we created two new columns
+    1. Year
     2. Week - gives the info about what week of the year it is.
 *  We have 3 types of stores (A, B and C) which are categorical.
 Therefore we split each type as a feature into one-hot encoding.
 * We performed the one-hot encoding for three more columns('IsHoliday', 'Week','Year')
-* Now our dataset is ready for modelling
+* Now our dataset is ready for modeling

 ***Modeling:***

-After the data pre-processing phase,we have implemented the supervised algorithms to make the predictions for WeeklySales.
+After the data pre-processing phase, we have implemented the supervised learning algorithms to make the predictions for WeeklySales.
 Various regression techniques like Linear Regression, Elastic Net Regression, Lasso Regression, Ridge Regression were implemented.
 Also, we used the Random Forest Regressor ensembling method to enhance the model results.

 Algorithms explained:
-Model 1:  Linear RegressionLinear regression is used for finding a linear relationship between the target and one or more predictors.
+Model 1:  Linear Regression is used for finding a linear relationship between the target and one or more predictors.

 R-Squared value
 This value ranges from 0 to 1.
-Value ‘1’ indicates predictor perfectly accounts for all the variation in Y. Value ‘0’ indicates that predictor ‘x’ accounts for no variation in ‘y’.
+Value ‘1’ indicates predictor perfectly accounts for all the variations in Y. Value ‘0’ indicates that predictor ‘x’ accounts for no variation in ‘y’.
 The model performance for training set: 0.09827663017855981 RMSE is 0.9524624955038273

-As shown, RMSE is high and R2 accuracy sore is low for the model.
+As shown, RMSE is high and R2 accuracy score is low for the model.
 This indicated model is not better performing and clearly, there is some overfitting.
 So we tried to choose the best subsets as our predictors.
 Ridge and Lasso Regression are some of the simple techniques to reduce model complexity and prevent over-fitting which may result from simple linear regression.
 Ridge Regression: In ridge regression, the cost function is altered by adding a penalty equivalent to the square of the magnitude of the coefficients.

 Model 2: